Renting vs Buying

 The following is a general guide only intended to give you some idea of annualized costs.

 *In addition to the above costs you will need to add whatever upkeep and financing costs apply to your situation and park model condition.
 Also, any telephone, internet, and cable TV services you decide to purchase.

 It is far more likely that your park model will depreciate rather than appreciate like a house or other property.
 That can vary a lot but generally the park models do in fact depreciate.

 It seems the market has been strong enough to warrent rent increases most every year that we have been reporting on the parks.
 A 5% annual hike in rents is quite common.
 So when budgeting your park model in a private park, renting the lot, you may want to account for these annual rent hikes.

 The alternative of buying into a resident-owned park will make the original investment considerably more but will also provide more opportunity for hedging against inflation and somewhat reduce annualized costs. (see: Private vs. Resident-Owned Parks).

 If you browse the resident-owned park websites you can get an idea of the prices for park models and lots.
 Prices range quite widely but an average investment can range from maybe $50,000 to $100,000 and some actually near $200,000 and over.
 An average may be around $80,000.

 It is important to remember that you are buying into the whole park, not just the park model and the lot.
-(Legally you do not actually own the lot ... it is assigned to you ... but rather a percentage of the whole park).
+(In some parks the lots are actually titled.
+Others you do not actually own the lot ... it is assigned to you ... but rather a percentage of the whole park).
 The price variance in the resident-owned parks is impacted by your share in the asset value and financial strength of the whole park.
 As a result there can be quite a difference in the prices from park to park.
 Very much like buying into a condo apartment.

 The following estimate is for comparison purposes only.
 Every park and situation is somewhat different.